rcholic/CodePath-Yelp/README.md

 ## Notes

 The only challenge I encountered is the mistyping of the "distance" field in the Yelp API response.
-I first thought it was String type, but I keep seeing nothing showing up for the distance cell in the UITableView cell.
+I first thought it was String type, but I keep seeing nothing showing up for the distance label in the UITableView cell.
 It look me hours to find out the cause.
 It should be *Float* type, but I kept thinking why the distance UILabel got pushed out of the cell - duh!

 ## License